zamojski/PirBOX-LITE/README.md

 - Perfect for remote monitoring where Wi-Fi or Zigbee range isn't enough

 > [!NOTE]
-> **Not intended** for indoor use or high traffic areas, Zigbee devices are better suited for that.
+> **Not intended** for close proximity use or high-traffic areas; Zigbee devices are better suited for those applications.

 ### 📋 Power Consumption Table
 Measured by "Power Profiler KIT 2"